Types of Protective Relays

 What is a Protective Relay?

-The operating characteristics of the more commonly used protective relays are described in this section.
+The operating characteristics of the more commonly used protective relays are described in this article.

 A protective relay is said to pick up when it operates to open its normally closed (NC) contact or to close its normally open (NO) contact in response to a disturbance to produce a desired control action.
 The smallest value of the actuating quantity for the relay to operate is called its pickup value.